alex3025/ilo-fans-controller/README.md

     // iLO Fans Proxy Address
     $ILO_FANS_PROXY_HOST = 'http://localhost:8000';

+    // Number of fans present in your server
+    // (most of the times you don't need to change this)
+    $FANS = 6;
     ```

-8. Copy the `ilo-fans-controller.php` file to `/var/www/html/`:
+2. Copy the `ilo-fans-controller.php` file to `/var/www/html/`:
-    ###### If you want you can change the destination filename to something else.
     ```sh
-    sudo cp ilo-fans-controller.php /var/www/html/
+    sudo cp ilo-fans-controller.php favicon.ico /var/www/html/
     ```

-### Installing the Python "Proxy":
+### Installing `pip3` and configuring the Python script:
-> On most linux distributions, Python 3.9 should™ be already installed.
+> On most linux distributions, Python 3.8+ should™ be already installed.<br>
+> If not, there are plenty of tutorials/guides on how to install it.
-1. Install `pip`:
+1. Install `pip3`:
     ```
     sudo apt-get install python3-pip
     ```

-2. Install all the dependencies:
+2. Install the required dependencies:
     ```sh
     pip3 install -r requirements.txt
     ```

 3. Configure the python script:

-    Open the `ilo-fans-proxy.py` file with a text editor and change the variables:
+    Open the `ilo-fans-proxy.py` file with a text editor and change the variables (like before):

     ```py
     # iLO Credentials